-Place smoke alarm up to mounting plate, rotating it clockwise until smoke alarm firmly snap locks into place.
-Keep smoke alarm parallel to mounting plate so upper and lower tabs on plate seat correctly into smoke alarm.
+- 3. Place smoke alarm up to mounting plate, rotating it clockwise until smoke alarm firmly snap locks into place.
+Keep smoke alarm parallel to the mounting plate so tabs on plate seat correctly into the smoke alarm. - 4.
+Remove dust-cover after all construction is complete.
+Dust-cover must be removed prior to power being supplied to the smoke alarm.
+If the dust-cover is not removed, operation of smoke alarm will be inhibited.